jackjliew/ai-openscale/getting-started.md

 Now, you can review the charts for the data you monitored.
 For this example, you can use the **Feature** menu to select either "BP" or "SEX", in order to see details about the monitored data.

+See [Visualizing data for a specific hour](/docs/services/ai-openscale/insight-timechart.html#insight-data-visual) for more information about how to read these charts.

   ![Insight overview](images/insight-review-charts.png)

 ### View explainability for a model transaction